 Medicine should only be brought to school when it is essential to administer it during the school day.
 In the vast majority of cases, doses of medicine can be arranged around the school day thus avoiding the need for medicine in school.
 Antibiotics for example are usually taken three times a day, so can be given with breakfast, on getting home from school and then at bedtime.
-Administration will be recorded using CPOMS.
-Parents/carers are expected to remove any remaining medicine from school once the prescribed course has been completed.
+Administration will be recorded using The Medicine Register form and the parent/guardian informed.
+Parents/guardians are expected to remove any remaining medicine from school once the prescribed course has been completed.